jhcp/jhcp/README.md

 Hello!
-I'm a university professor/researcher based on Brazil.
-Programming is fun, so I do a little bit of it!
-Usually with Javascript, because the web, but in the last few years I've been learning tons of Python.
+I'm a Brazilian software engineer who currently works as a university professor/researcher.
+The languages I use the most are Python and Javascript, but I've also developed projects with Java, R and PHP before.

 📫 How to reach me: ...